Ever wondered what your neighbourhood looks like from the sky?

-So whatever you decide, RVAC Flight Training Melbourne is here to help.
+So whatever you decide, the Royal Victorian Aero Club is here to help.

 The Young Eagles program was established to provide a meaningful flight experience for young Victorians between the ages of 13 and 18, who are the future of aviation in this country and we hope that the experience will ignite the ambition of future pilots.

-For more information on how to become a pilot in Melbourne, just click here.
+For more information on how to become a pilot, just click here.

 Find A Flight

 Flight Experience days will operate every 4 to 6 weeks as bookings demand.
 Total attendance time required is about 2-3 hours.

 Prior to your RVAC Young Eagles Flight Experience, there will be a short introduction on RVAC and its history by your Young Eagles Facilitator.
 Then you’ll learn a little about the physical and written requirements, the training costs and the time it takes for flying lessons.
 You see how much fun flying is, and how easy it is to learn.
 Although nothing is mind-boggling or mysterious about flying, there is much to learn – just as there is in learning to drive a car.